Hilo Bay: History

 The ancient Hawaiian name for the village on the bay was Waiākea.

 After being surveyed in 1825 by Charles Robert Malden of HMS Blonde, it was called Byron's Bay for captain George Byron, 7th Baron Byron.
 The coral reef on the eastern side of the bay is called Blonde Reef for the ship.

 The first breakwater across the bay was first started in 1908 under contract to Engineer Delbert Metzger.

 It was extended in 1911, and completed in 1929.

 The small island Moku Ola (now called Coconut Island) was the site of an ancient temple dedicated to healing.

 Tsunamis

 Hilo Bay is sometimes called "the tsunami capital of the United States".

 The bay's topography steers tsunamis to Hilo from earthquakes in active areas such as Chile and the Aleutian Islands.

-The April 1, 1946, tsunami from the 1946 Aleutian Islands earthquake killed 96 people on Hilo Bay.
+The April 1, 1946, tsunami from the 1946 Aleutian Islands earthquake killed by between 165 and 173 people in Hilo Bay.